signalfx/gateway/README.md

 }
 ```

-The following is a full list of overrideable options and their defaults:
+The following is a full list of overridable options and their defaults:

 ```
 // For the top level